What are prebiotics?

 Prebiotics are not an alternative to a diverse and healthy diet.
 Eating a range of whole grains, fruits and vegetables, and other fiber-rich foods in addition to prebiotics can help you enjoy better digestive health and overall health.

 Prebiotics and probiotics may be taken at the same time.
 When one product delivers both, it is called a synbiotic.
 Although in theory a probiotic could be matched with a prebiotic that will improve the probiotic’s function, few studies have demonstrated this synergy.
-The specific combination of prebiotic and probiotic has to be carefully considered if the goal is to consume health-benefitting live microorganisms along with the exact substrate that they need to grow.
+The specific combination of prebiotic and probiotic has to be carefully researched if the goal is to consume health-benefitting live microorganisms along with the exact substrate that they need to grow.